nimra-chorerobots/LIDAR_v1.0/README.md

 - Ground points are displayed in **gray**.
 - Elevated points are color-coded according to their height.

-> **Note:** This method is intended for visualization and qualitative inspection only.
+> **Note:** This approach is intended for visualization and qualitative inspection.
 It is not a semantic segmentation or production-grade ground extraction algorithm.

 ---

 ## 4️⃣ Interactive Visualization

-Each selected chunk is displayed in an interactive PyVista window.

-Supported interactions include:
+Each selected perception window is rendered using **PyVista**, providing a fully interactive 3D environment for scene exploration.

+The visualization supports:

 - Rotation
 - Zooming
 - Panning
 - Multi-angle inspection
 - Depth perception
+- Interactive exploration of local scene geometry

 ---

-# 🖼 Example Results

-*(Insert screenshots of your LiDAR visualization here.)*

-Recommended images:

-- Original Point Cloud
-- Scene Chunking
-- Ground vs Object Separation
-- Interactive 3D Visualization

----

-# 🖥 Visualization Notes
+# 🖥 Interactive Visualization

-LiDAR data is inherently three-dimensional, making interactive visualization significantly more informative than static images.

-For the best experience:

-- Rotate the scene from different viewpoints
-- Zoom into dense object regions
-- Inspect multiple scene chunks
-- Adjust chunk size and overlap parameters
+Unlike conventional computer vision projects that generate static output images, this repository provides a **live interactive visualization experience**.

+During execution, the pipeline automatically:

-- Modify the ground threshold if necessary
+- Loads the LiDAR point cloud

----

-# 📈 Representative Results

-The visualization demonstrates:

-- Efficient scene chunking
+- Generates local perception windows
-- Clear separation between ground and elevated structures
+- Separates ground from elevated objects
+- Applies height-based coloring
-- Consistent height-based visualization
+- Opens interactive PyVista visualization windows
-- Improved local scene interpretability
-- Interactive exploration of LiDAR geometry

-The displayed windows represent only a subset of the complete point cloud, allowing users to focus on informative regions while maintaining computational efficiency.
+Users can freely rotate, zoom, and inspect each perception chunk in real time, providing a much deeper understanding of the scene geometry than static screenshots.

+The number of displayed scene chunks can be configured within the source code, allowing representative regions to be explored without rendering the complete point cloud.

 ---